We all believe that ‘first impression is the last impression’, but how do you impress the hiring manager when you are not in front of them?

 7. Career summary not matching with the job descriptions:

-You must update your job summary only after going through the job description, so that you can match your skills and experience with the job descriptions.
+You must update your job/ resume summary only after going through the job description, so that you can match your skills and experience with the job descriptions.
 Show them how you will be adding value to the role.